RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONFIGURE_APPLICATION_NEEDS_STUB_DRIVER
 ---------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_APPLICATION_NEEDS_STUB_DRIVER``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the Stub Driver is initialized during system initialization.

-NOTES:
+.. rubric:: NOTES:

 This device driver simply provides entry points that return successful and is primarily a test fixture.
 It is supported by all BSPs.

 ..
 Generated from spec:/acfg/if/appl-needs-timer-driver

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_APPLICATION_NEEDS_TIMER_DRIVER